Living with heart failure

 64 million

-Cases of HF in the world, more than half of which were classed as severe1
+Cases of heart failure in the world, more than halft of which were classes as severe.1

 1 in 5

-Adults over 40 years of age will have HF in their lifetime2
+Adults over 40 years of age will have heart failure in their lifetime.2

 46%

-Projected increase by 2023 of the number of people diagnosed with HF3
+Projected increase by 2023 of the number of people diagnosed with heart failure.3

 Your heart works harder than it has to if your blood pressure is high, and it can damage your blood vessels.